jk021227/EmpowHer/README.md

    You get to pick a category, and we'll show you just how real the Pink Tax is! 💸

    Ready to see the price differences?
-Let's go! 🚀
+Let's start scraping! 🚀

    Pick a category:
    1. Shampoo